Legal guide for company directors and CEOs in the Czech Republic

 • the method for appointment of a director is determined by the general meeting, unless the articles of association expressly provide for appointment of directors by the supervisory board

-• the appointment period is one year unless the articles of association or the performance agreement provide otherwise; directors may be re-elected
+• the appointment period is three years, unless the articles of association or the performance agreement provide otherwise; directors may be re-elected

-In the case of a JSC with a monistic structure, the statutory director is appointed by the administrative committee.
+In the case of a JSC with a monistic structure, the administrative committee members are appointed by the general meeting.

-Irrespective of the corporate structure of the entity, the appointment is effective immediately or from a future date determined in the decision.
-The name, address, date of birth and date of appointment of the director must be registered with the commercial register (Companies Register) kept by the regional courts.
+Irrespective of the corporate structure of the entity, the appointment is effective immediately or from a future date specified in the decision.
+The name, address, date of birth and date of appointment of the director must be registered with the commercial register kept by the regional court.

 5. How is a director removed from office?

-A director may resign from their office by giving notice of their resignation to the relevant statutory body which appointed the director, i.e. the supervisory board or the general meeting.
-However, they may not do so at a time which is inconvenient for the company.
-The director’s tenure terminates one month after receipt of the notification unless the relevant statutory body of the company approves a different date at the request of the director.
+A director may resign from their office by giving notice of their resignation to the relevant corporate body which appointed the director, i.e. the supervisory board or the general meeting.
+The director’s office terminates on the day when the relevant corporate body of the company discusses the resignation.
+The resignation shall be discussed without undue delay but no later than at the next session following the delivery of the resignation notice.

-A director is always subject to removal by a resolution of the statutory body which appointed the director, i.e. the general meeting, supervisory board or administrative committee as applicable.
+A director may be recalled by a resolution of the corporate body which is entrusted with appointment of the director, i.e. the general meeting or supervisory board, as applicable.

-If directors are appointed for a fixed term, their appointment will also terminate by expiry of their term if they are not reappointed at the relevant time.
+If directors are appointed for a fixed term, their appointment will also terminate by expiry of their term, if they are not reappointed in due time.

-Any change in the director’s office must be registered in the commercial register kept by the relevant regional court.
-Registration has a declaratory effect towards third parties.
+Any changes to the director’s office must be registered in the commercial register kept by the regional court.
+Any such registration has a declaratory effect towards third parties.

 6. What authority does a director have to represent the company?

-The executive directors, board of directors and statutory director, as applicable, are “statutory bodies” ("statutární orgány") of a company and their actions are deemed to be the actions of the company itself.
-This means that the directors have full authority to represent the company (solely or jointly – see below) and that this authority cannot be limited in any way in their actions toward third parties.
+The executive directors, board of directors and administrative committee, as applicable, are “statutory bodies” ("statutární orgány") of a company and their actions are deemed to be the actions of the company itself.
+This means that the directors have full authority to represent the company (solely or jointly – see below) and that this authority cannot be limited in any way in their actions towards third parties.
 There is no need for the directors to have special authorisation for certain acts to be valid (for example, the sale of real property), although certain material legal actions do require the approval of the general meeting, supervisory board or administrative committee, as applicable.
-A director’s act will always bind the company, unless the director acts outside the powers conferred by general law.
+A director’s act will always bind the company, unless the director acts outside the powers conferred on them by general law.

-In the case of limited liability companies, a memorandum of association specifies whether each director may bind the company solely or whether two or more signatories are necessary.
-This information is entered in and made publicly available in the commercial register.
+In case of limited liability companies, a memorandum of association specifies whether each director may bind the company individually or whether two or more signatories are required.
+This information is made publicly available in the commercial register.

-In the case of a JSC, decisions of the board of directors are adopted by a majority of votes, unless otherwise specified in the company’s articles of association.
-The articles specify whether relevant members of the board of directors may bind the company individually or whether two or more signatories are necessary.
-Similarly to limited liability companies, this information is entered in and made publicly available in the commercial register.
+In case of a JSC, decisions of the board of directors are adopted by a simple majority of votes, unless otherwise specified in the company’s articles of association.
+The articles specify whether the members of the board of directors may bind the company individually or whether two or more signatories are required.
+Similarly to the limited liability companies, this information is also made publicly available in the commercial register.

 Notwithstanding the above, and regardless of whether the internal signing requirements are publicly accessible, the company will be bound by an act of a director (limited liability company) or the board of directors (JSC) towards third parties; even if such an act is contrary to the memorandum and articles of association of the company (but is otherwise lawful).